 Caspian Makan to protest Iranian government brutality

-GENEVA, March 2, 2010 — One day after Iranian Foreign Minister Manouchehr Mottaki told the UN in Geneva that President Ahmadinejad’s June election was “an exemplary exhibition of democracy and freedom,” Caspian Makan, the fiancé of slain Iranian icon Neda Agha Soltan, announced today that he will join world-famous dissidents as a speaker at Monday’s Geneva Summit for Human Rights, Tolerance and Democracy, co-organized by a global civil society coalition of 25 NGOs.
+GENEVA, March 2, 2009 — Caspian Makan, the fiancé of slain Iranian icon Neda Agha Soltan, announced today that he will join other world-famous dissidents as a speaker at next Monday’s Geneva Summit for Human Rights, Tolerance and Democracy, co-organized by UN Watch, Freedom House, Ibuka and more than 20 other human rights NGOs.

 Images of Neda’s bloody killing in June at the hand of the Basij paramilitary force turned an international spotlight on the brutality of the Iranian government crackdown against peaceful protesters.

 The Tehran regime banned prayers for Neda in the country’s mosques, arresting anyone who held a vigil for her.
 Mr. Makan was then arrested and detained at Evin Prison in Tehran.
 He was beaten and pressured to sign a false confession.

 Since his release, Mr. Makan has been an outspoken dissident for freedom in Iran, spreading Neda’s story and message around the world.
 Ahead of his scheduled appearance at the Geneva Summit, he was interviewed on Swiss TV News.
 (Watch French-language interview here.)